NCLAT holds that decision of Homebuyers as a class is binding on every Homebuyer

 Comments:

-The decision is in line with the jurisprudence laid down by the Hon’ble Supreme Court in cases such as Jaypee Kensington Boulevard Apartments Welfare Association & Ors. vs. NBCC (India) Ltd. & Ors.[1], and, Pioneer Urban Land and Infrastructure Ltd. & Anr. v.
+The decision is in line with the jurisprudence laid down by the Hon’ble Supreme Court in cases such as Jaypee Kensington Boulevard Apartments Welfare Association & Ors. vs. NBCC (India) Ltd. & Ors.[1]and, Pioneer Urban Land and Infrastructure Ltd. & Anr. v.
 Union of India & Ors,[2] which have clearly held that homebuyers constitute a class of financial creditors and that once a decision is taken by the majority of that class (for example, approval of the resolution plan), then even a dissenting individual within the class is bound by the decision of the majority of that class.
 The Apex Court in Jaypee explained the rationale behind the said ruling in the following terms, “In the larger benefit and for common good, the democratic principles of the determinative role of the opinion of majority have been duly incorporated in the scheme of the Code (IBC), particularly in the provisions relating to voting on the resolution plan and binding nature of the vote of authorised representative on the entire class of the financial creditor/s he represents.”
 The rule is also necessary to attach some form of finality to the decisions of the majority members of a class.